karenastevens/school-menu-alexa/README.md

 <h1>Willow Dale Menu - Alexa Skill</h1> <img src="https://i.imgur.com/I4EbBQV.png"/>

 This respository contains the code for an Alexa skill that allows users to hear the current breakfast and lunch menu for a specific school.
-The skill is written in Python and uses the AWS Lambda function and Alexa Skills kit to access the data.
+The skill is written in Python and uses the AWS Lambda function, Alexa Skills kit and an Amazon S3 bucket to access the data.

 <h2>Prerequisites :nut_and_bolt:</h2>